jasonsouthgate/subgit/README.markdown

 # subgit #

-This is a Puppet module for Subgit.
+This is a Puppet module for Subgit http://subgit.com.
 It installs the software through the Puppet fileserver.
-There is a subgit::repo definition to add required repos.
+There is a subgit::repo definition to add required remote mirrored git repos of a Subversion repository.
+See docs for more explanation: http://subgit.com/book-remote/index.html#installation

 ###Installing Subgit